jpillora/xdomain/README.md

 from going into quirks mode.
 If you don't do this, XDomain will warn you about the missing `JSON` and/or `postMessage` globals and will exit.

-**If you need CORS** and you're here because of IE, give this XHook [CORS polyfill](http://jpillora.com/xhook/example/ie-8-9-cors-polyfill.html) a try, however, be mindful of the restrictions listed above.
+If you need a **CORS Polyfill** and you're here because of IE, give this XHook [CORS polyfill](http://jpillora.com/xhook/example/ie-8-9-cors-polyfill.html) a try, however, be mindful of the restrictions listed above.

 ## FAQ / Troubleshooting